-For the Baltic States, the GDP drop for 2020 is expected to be between 5-6% with a similar rebound estimated for 2021.
+For the Baltic States, the GDP drop for 2020 is expected to be less than in the other EU countries, between 6-8% with a similar level rebound estimated for 2021.
 Unemployment is expected to increase from historic lows of 4-6% to 8-9% and start recovering in 2021.
 Wage growth is expected to slow considerably as most companies cut back on bonuses, use of overtime work declines, and some companies reduce wages.
 CPI is expected to ease to 1% across the Baltics, mainly due to a drop in demand and the low global oil price.